NLnetLabs/JDR.jl/API.md

        we have `DBG/INFO/WARN/ERR`.
     * **msg**: the actual annotation
  * **remark_counts_me**: sum of remarks for the *object* and *object.tree*
+ * **remark_counts_children**: :construction: sum of remarks of the children of this node, recursively. *NB*: the counts are summed in the full RPKI repository tree in the backend, where manifests are considered 'children' of certificates.
+This possibly produces unexpected numbers when looking at `/pp` results, for example.

+If `/raw` is appended to the URL, for example `/api/v1/asn/1234/raw`, the results are not formatted as a tree, but as an array: this array contains, for every ROA matching the search query, a list of _objects_ going from ROA to the CER of the RIR, with the related manifests and resource certificates in order.
+Thus, instead of a 'from the root' perspective, the `/raw` results are more like a backtrace from the ROA back to the root.
+(This was the original behavior of the `/asn` and `/prefix` endpoints!)

 ### object types: CER/MFT/ROA